 Under Alternative 1, sub-bag limit options for canary rockfish were analyzed to reduce total mortality to the state-specific preliminary HG of 17 mt.
 Without additional measures, projected mortality for 2025-2026 for this species is expected to exceed the state recreational HG.
-A range of sub-bag limits for canary rockfish were analyzed from a one to a six fish sub-bag limit (Table 6).
-In addition, a range of season end (i.e., no retention of canary rockfish) options were analyzed as well as options that combined sub-bag limits and partial season closures (Table 5)
+A range of sub-bag limits for canary rockfish were analyzed from a one to a six fish sub-bag limit (Table 5).
+For each sub-bag limit, Table 5 presents both the preliminary estimate of status quo projected catch (29.6 mt) and the final estimate of status quo projected catch (22.1 mt) and the corresponding estimates of mortality.
+In addition, a range of options prohibiting retention by month as well as options that combined sub-bag limits and partial season closures that serve as proxies for depth restrictions were applied to both the preliminary status quo and final status quo projected catch estimates for evaluation (Table 6).

-Projected mortality under the sub-bag options ranges from a 7 percent reduction with a 6-fish subbag limit for canary rockfish to 76 percent reduction with a 1-canary rockfish sub-bag limit.
+Considering only the final projected mortality (22.1 mt) for status quo, the sub-bag options range from a 5 percent reduction with a 6-fish sub-bag limit for canary rockfish to 71 percent reduction with a 1-canary rockfish sub-bag limit (Table 5).
 In 2022, approximately 84 percent of the annual total mortality can be attributed to rockfish bag limits of five, six or seven canary rockfish taken by 28 percent of recreational anglers.
 In 2023, approximately 71 percent of the year's total mortality can be attributed to bag limits of five, six, or seven canary rockfish taken by 26 percent of recreational anglers.
 This angling behavior is consistent with management measures implemented in prior biennia during which depth restrictions and YRCAs were incrementally relaxed and/or removed.
-As noted above, depth restrictions and the area closures were the primary tools used to minimize encounters with yelloweye rockfish and canary rockfish, and canary rockfish; total mortality for all three species increased from 2021 through 2023 (Table 8).
+As noted above, depth restrictions and the area closures were the primary tools used to minimize encounters with yelloweye rockfish and canary rockfish.
+These changes opened deepwater fishing opportunities to target lingcod, yellowtail rockfish, and canary rockfish; total mortality for all three species increased from 2021 through 2023 (Table 7).
 The sub-bag limit analysis assumes angler behavior will change in response to a decrease in the number of canary rockfish that could be retained daily.
-If anglers continue to target canary rockfish at sub-bag limits below six fish (or lower) then the projected savings will be less than estimated.
+If, contrary to stakeholder input, angler targeting of canary rockfish expands to a greater percentage of participants (that is more than one-quarter to one-third of effort) or otherwise there continues to be targeting of canary rockfish at sub-bag limits below six fish (or lower) then the projected savings may be less than estimated under the final analysis using 22.1 mt status quo catch projection.

-Projected mortality under the options that prohibit canary retention by month(s) is reduced by 58 percent (prohibiting retention May 1 - July 31) to 32 percent (June only) compared to No Action (2023) projected mortality (i.e., 29.6 mt; Table 7).
-Options that combine a sub-bag limit and restricted retention by month and/or fishery reduced projected mortality to a lesser extent (12 percent to 8 percent) compared to No Action (2023).
+Projected mortality under the options that prohibit canary retention by month(s) is reduced by 61 percent (prohibiting retention May 1 - July 31) to 32 percent (June only) compared to No Action (2023) projected mortality (i.e., 22.1 mt; Table 5).
+Options that combine a sub-bag limit and restricted retention by month and/or fishery reduced projected mortality to a lesser extent compared to No Action (2023).